 From the moment they are born, your children study your habits and reactions and learn from everything you do.
-You and your husband may have a strong relationship, but sometimes it takes witnessing love elsewhere to solidify the idea in a child’s mind.
-Even if it is just your parent’s or in-law’s house, spending time in another house opens their eyes to how another couple or individual lives.
+You and your husband may have a strong relationship, but sometimes seeing love modeled in other relationships can reinforce what children learn at home.
+Even if it is just your parents’ or in-laws‘ house, spending time in another house opens their eyes to how another couple or individual lives.
 It can be a great and easy learning experience, especially when they are younger.

 Grandparents Teach Children About Life

-As parents, we often feel that we are still learning about life—and we are!
-Grandparents play a role in the family by passing down the family history, telling stories about a time long ago, and instilling lessons about living a grateful and full life.
-Your children may one day roll their eyes as they listen to you tell your college stories for the twentieth time, but when their grandparents tell a tale about their childhood, we bet your child will tune in.
-These stories will help shape them and introduce a strong familial tie into their lives.
+As parents, we often feel like we are still learning about life, and we are!
+Grandparents play a role in the family by passing down family history, telling stories from long ago, and instilling lessons about living a grateful and full life.
+Your children may one day roll their eyes as they listen to you tell your college stories for the twentieth time, but when their grandparents tell a tale about their childhood, your child is more likely to tune in.
+These stories help shape them and strengthen their connection to family.

-When it comes to others caring for your child, the ones with close grandparents are the lucky ones.
+When it comes to someone else caring for your child, children with close relationships with their grandparents are especially fortunate.
 Grandparents treasure their time with their grandchildren, so if you and your significant other need a night out, you can usually count on the grandparents to help.
-Even if you are spending the day as a family, having an extra, trustworthy set of eyes on your children while at the park or in a crowded area will give you a sense of calm that you may not have, even with a nanny or friend nearby.
-Having a trusted family member who adores your kids just as much as you do can make raising a child much easier.
+Even if you are spending the day as a family, having an extra, trustworthy set of eyes on your children while at the park or in a crowded area will give you a sense of calm that you may not have, even compared to a nanny or friend nearby.
+Having a trusted family member who adores your kids just as deeply as you do can make raising a child much easier.

 It’s not only the grandkids and the parents who see the benefits of these bonds—grandparents see and feel it, too.
 Studies have shown that grandparents involved in their grandchildren’s lives perform better on cognitive tests and have sharper minds.1 As your kids get older, your parents will too, and the bond they form will grow with them.
 Grandparents who “keep up” with their grandchildren often report feeling younger, more in tune with the world around them, and may even live longer lives!